jlesage/docker-baseimage/README.md

 There are two types of environment variables:

-  - **Public**: These variables are meant to be used by users of your application.
-They provide them a way configure the container.
+  - **Public**: These variables are targeted to people using the container.
+    They provide a way to configure configure it.
 They are declared in the `Dockerfile`, via the `ENV` instruction.
 Their value can be set by users during the creation of the container, via the `-e "<VAR>=<VALUE>"` argument of the `docker run` command.
-Many Docker container management systems use these variables to automatically provide configuration parameters to the users.
+Also, many Docker container management systems use these variables to automatically provide configuration parameters to the users.

   - **Internal**: These variables are the ones thay don't need to be exposed to users.
 They are useful for the application itself, but are not intended to